Disc Tearing and Bardeen-Petterson Alignment in GRMHD Simulations of Highly Tilted Thin Accretion Discs: Numerical Method and Initial Conditions

-All models, shown in Table~\ref{table:models}, are initially seeded with a Kerr black hole (with $a=0.9375$) surrounded by a torus in hydrostatic equilibrium \citep[in accordance with][]{Fishbone1976} with its inner edge at $r_{in}=12.5 r_g$, its pressure maximum at $r_{max}=25 r_g$, and its density normalized by setting $\max\rho=1$.
+All models, shown in Table~\ref{table:models}, are initialized with a Kerr black hole (with $a=0.9375$) surrounded by a torus in hydrostatic equilibrium \citep[in accordance with][]{Fishbone1976} with its inner edge at $r_{\rm in}=12.5 r_g$, its pressure maximum at $r_{\rm max}=25 r_g$ (this results in torus outer edge located at $r_{\rm out}=200 r_g$), and its density normalised by setting $\max\rho=1$.
 We use the equation of state of an ideal gas, $p_{g}=(\Gamma-1)u_{g}$, where $p_{g}$ and $u_{g}$ are thermal pressure and thermal energy density, and we use a polytropic index that corresponds to a non-relativistic monoatomic ideal gas, $\Gamma = 5/3$.
-We insert into the torus a poloidal magnetic field defined by a covariant vector potential $A_{\phi}=(\rho-0.05)^{2}r^{3}$.
+We seed the torus with a poloidal magnetic field defined by a covariant vector potential $A_{\phi}=(\rho-0.05)^{2}r^{3}$.
 We normalize the magnetic field strength by requiring that $\max p_{g}/\max p_{b}=30$, where $p_{b}$ is the magnetic pressure.
 Subsequently, we tilt the torus and magnetic field relative to the BH spin (and the grid) by an angle $\mathcal{T}_{\rm init}$ (see \citealt{Liska2018A} for details).
 Finally, we reduce the disc thickness to a target scale-height $h/r$ by cooling the gas at a rate slow enough to avoid disruption of the disc orbital dynamics.
-We do this by letting the internal energy decay exponentially over time, with the time constant set by the orbital timescale \citep{Noble2009}.
-Since the disc needs some time to cool and reach the target scaleheight, we only include data after $t=10^4 r_g/c$ into our analysis.
-We initialize the high-resolution models \hbox{T45-H} and UT45 with a well-evolved state of model T45 at $t = 4.8 \times 10^4 t_g$, where $t_g = r_g/c$ (see Table~\ref{table:models} for details).
-In the case of T45-H, we, additionally, change the target thickness in the cooling function from $h/r=0.03$ to $h/r=0.015$.
+We do this by letting the internal energy decay throughout the simulation exponentially over time, with the time constant set by the orbital timescale \citep{Noble2009}.
+Since the disc needs some time to cool and reach the target scale height, we only include data after $t=10^4 t_g$ into our analysis, where $t_g = r_g/c$.
+We initialize the high-resolution models \hbox{T45-H} and UT45 with a well-evolved state of model T45 at $t = 4.8 \times 10^4 t_g$ (see Table~\ref{table:models} for details).
+In the case of T45-H, we, additionally, reduce the target thickness in the cooling function from $h/r=0.03$ to $h/r=0.015$.